raspdevpy/ccdoc/guide/Timeout/userSetTimeout.md

 # $userSetTimeout

-Set timeout user so he can't chat or communicate for specified period
+Sets a user timeout, so the user cannot talk/interact with the server.

 ## Usage